lsingh123/automatedkantianethics/README.md

 ## Quick Links

 The root directory contains development versions of my Isabelle theories, in files ending in `*.thy`.
-The directory `paper/` contains cleaned up versions of these theories, compiled to produce the report in `paper/output/document.pdf` The compiled version of my senior thesis is [here]<https://github.com/lsingh123/cs91r/blob/main/paper/output/Automated_Kantian_Ethics_LS_Thesis.pdf>
+The directory `paper/` contains cleaned up versions of these theories, which can be compiled.
+The compiled version of my senior thesis is [here](https://github.com/lsingh123/cs91r/blob/main/paper/output/Automated_Kantian_Ethics_LS_Thesis.pdf)